ekourkchi/IDL_photometry/README.md

  - mpl_toolkits
  - optparse
  - PIL
-}}}

-6. Most often the provided executable files in ''bin'' folder should work on Linux systems.
+6. Most often the provided executable files in *bin* folder should work on Linux systems.
 However you can recompile them in other systems.
-In '''glgapro''' folder, where ''Makefile'' exists, run the following command to regenerate executable binary files.
+In *glgapro* folder, where **Makefile** exists, run the following command to regenerate executable binary files.
-{{{

             $ make all
-}}}

 You need to have '''cfitsio''' installed before running making binary files. `cfitsio` is a C libaray to interact with fits files in C/C++ programs.